-Let’s have a look on how we can easily validate user’s email domains using a Lambda Function and some Cognito Userpool Triggers.
+Let’s have a look at how we can easily validate user’s email domains using a Lambda Function and some Cognito User pool Triggers.

-First thing we’ll do is to create a Lambda Function that will be triggered whenever a user sign-in or sign-up into our app.
-This Lambda Function will contain the validation code and will return a success callback if the user uses a valid email domain, or will return an error callback when the input user e-mail is from a undesired domain.
+The first thing we’ll do is create a Lambda Function that will be triggered whenever a user sign-in or sign-up into our app.
+This Lambda function will contain the validation code and will return a success callback if the user uses a valid email domain, or will return an error callback when the input user e-mail is from an undesired domain.

-In order to trigger this Lambda Function whenever users sign-up, we’ll create a trigger to our Cognito User Pool that will call the Lambda Function.
+To trigger this Lambda Function whenever users sign-up, we’ll create a trigger to our Cognito User Pool that will call the Lambda Function.
 Cognito supports triggers for many types of events, the event that we’ll configure to trigger our action is the “Pre sign-up”.
-It means that every time our Cognito User Pool receives the a sign-up event, we’ll call our Lambda Function code.
+It means that every time our Cognito User Pool receives the sign-up event, we’ll call our Lambda Function code.

 Creating the Lambda Function